Applying the TAII Framework on Tesla Botpublished in MAIEI, SSRN & RG How the TAII Framework Could Influence the

 Management Perspective of Ethics in Artificial Intelligence published in Springer AI and Ethics Journal (ISSN: 2730-5961)

 Organisations and companies need practical tools and guidelines to kick-off the implementation of Trustworthy Artificial Intelligence (TAI) Systems.
 The scientific research based TAII Framework takes a holistic approach to identify the systemic relationships of ethics for the company ecosystem and considers corporate values, business models, and common good aspects like the 17 Sustainable Development Goals and the Universal Declaration of Human Rights.
-The TAII Framework creates guidance to initiate the implementation of AI ethics in organisations without requiring a deep background in philosophy and considers the social impacts outside of a software and data engineering setting.
+The TAII Framework Canvas creates guidance to initiate the implementation of AI ethics in organisations without requiring a deep background in philosophy and considers the social impacts outside of a software and data engineering setting.
 Orgnizations and Universities do trust the TAII Framework.
 Contact us for a free online introduction meeting.

 Three different online | offline packages.
 Request the Workshop Program for AI ethics education and company kickoff, including a certificate and exercises.
 Course content: What is AI ethics?
 Values and norms.
 Ethical frameworks.
 Common good & well-being.
 Utilitarianism.
 Accountability.
 Transparency.
 Human rights.
 Data privacy.
 Safety & robustness.
 Bias.
 Fairness & non-discrimination.
 Ethics-washing.
 Guidelines & principles.